Jackson mayor holds town hall on garbage collection - NewsBreak

 Jackson mayor holds town hall on garbage collection

-Jackson, Miss. ( WJTV ) – Mayor Chokwe Antar Lumumba hosted a ‘Trash Talk’ town hall on Tuesday, April 26, for people to voice their opinions on the recent garbage dispute, and Richard’s Disposal’s performance so far.
+Jackson, Miss. ( WJTV ) – Jackson Mayor Chokwe A. Lumumba hosted a ‘Trash Talk’ town hall on Tuesday, April 26 for people to voice their opinions on the recent garbage dispute and Richard’s Disposal’s performance.

 “Leaving the trash out and not picking it up on a regular schedule, that’s creating an issue,” said one resident.

-“We gave this company mere days to prepare to handle this contract when a transition like this normally takes about 3 to 4 months,” said Mayor Chokwe Antar Lumumba.
+“We gave this company mere days to prepare to handle this contract when a transition like this normally takes about three to four months,” said Lumumba.

 Richard’s also clarified the four holidays they’ll still pick up on; New Year’s Day, Martin Luther King Jr. Day, Thanksgiving and Christmas.

-Some members of the City Council say Richard’s does not have a valid contract with the City and can not be paid, which the mayor also addressed.
+Some members of the City Council said Richard’s does not have a valid contract with the City and cannot be paid, which the mayor also addressed.

-“Somebody on one of the internet rating apps gave them a 1.8 for service… which is accessible to anybody that had a negative experience at that time, it is not an evaluation tool,” said Mayor Lumumba.
+“Somebody on one of the internet rating apps gave them a 1.8 for service, which is accessible to anybody that had a negative experience at that time.
+It is not an evaluation tool,” said Lumumba.

 The garbage contract dispute is still being battled out in court.
-Right now, the mayor says Richard’s is operating under a temporary emergency contract.
-A long -term contract agreement with Richard’s Disposal would be for 6 years with four one year options after.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The mayor said Richard’s is operating under a temporary emergency contract.
+A long-term contract agreement with Richard’s Disposal would be for six years with four one year options after.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJTV.